fatbigbright/HTMLCSS/README.md

 ##0.
 HTMLExercises
     Keep writing every day, no matter how it is simple.
+    Migrate to a new repository: https://github.com/fatbigbright/HTMLExercises, it will not update under this repository.

 ##1.
 3DButtons
     Buttons with 3D effect by using ul>li.